gustavoromerobenitez/cloud-ide-tools/eclipse-che/README.md

 # Eclipse Che Setup on GCP

-These are instructions date 2022-07 on how to set up Eclipse Che (stable) on GCP.
+These are instructions dated 2022-07 on how to set up Eclipse Che (stable) on GCP.

 ## Create a GCP project